What is public relations?

 “In June 2013, Gini Dietrich presented the first iteration of the PESO model you may recognise in a blog post: The Four Different Types of Media.
 It was followed in August by the post Mobile Marketing: Use the Four Media Types in Promotion, where she talked about integrating paid, earned, owned, and shared.”

-Read also: The PESO Model: Paid, Earned, Shared, and Owned Media
+Learn more: The PESO Model: Paid, Earned, Shared, and Owned Media

 The Father of PR: Edward Bernays

-Edward Bernays (1891–1995) is considered the father of public relations.
+Edward Bernays (1891 – 1995) is considered the father of public relations.
 His uncle was the famous psychologist Sigmund Freud, and Bernays, too, was interested in behavioural psychology.

-Bernays certainly was something of a character: His most famous book is titled Propaganda—in which he outlined how to manage the perceptions of crowds, much like modern Niccolo Machiavelli or Sun Tzu:
+Bernays certainly was something of a character: His most famous book is titled “Propaganda” — in which he outlined how to manage the perceptions of crowds, much like modern Niccolo Machiavelli or Sun Tzu:

 “The conscious and intelligent manipulation of the organised habits and opinions of the masses is an important element in democratic society.
 Those who manipulate this unseen mechanism of society constitute an invisible government which is the true ruling power of our country.”